Skip to main content

 To be eligible for Federal Work-Study, a student must:

-• Be a U.S. citizen, a national, permanent resident of the Trust Territory of the Pacific Islands or the Northern Mariana Islands; or living in the U.S. with the intention of becoming a citizen or permanent resident
+• Be a U.S. citizen, a national, permanent resident of the Trust Territory of the Pacific Islands or the Northern Mariana Islands, or living in the U.S. with the intention of becoming a citizen or permanent resident

 • Be enrolled, or accepted for enrollment at UC Davis, and be in regular attendance in an undergraduate program